Tamarind Staff & Advisory Board

 After receiving a Masters degree in Printmaking at Illinois State University in 2006 and the Tamarind Master Printer Certificate in 2008, he began teaching full time, in addition to producing his own artwork, printing collaboratively, and constructing leather rollers.
 Gunn has considerable experience as a collaborative printer and educator, and is extremely knowledgeable in traditional and modern lithography, intaglio, woodcut, and digital printing techniques.
 He has taught undergraduate and graduate level courses at Santa Fe Community College, Concordia University in Montreal, Brigham Young University Idaho, and Indiana University in Bloomington.
 He has also printed at Normal Editions Workshop, Stinger Editions, and for Indiana University’s visiting artist program.
 Gunn is responsible for the internationally recognized Tamarind Professional Printer Training Program and the intensive Summer Workshop.
 He also regularly conducts external workshops and presentations, researches new materials and techniques, and consults with educational institutions, workshops and suppliers in the field.

-Eva Lipton-Ormand has worked at UNM since 2004 as program coordinator, specialist, and manager for programs such as the Institute for Medieval Studies and the Taos Summer Writers’ Conference, and the UNM Robb Musical Trust.
+Eva Lipton-Ormand has worked at UNM since 2004 as program coordinator, specialist, and manager for programs such as the Institute for Medieval Studies, the Taos Summer Writers’ Conference, and the UNM Robb Musical Trust.

 More Info on Eva Lipton-Ormand